calquisada/MP-1-Browser-Game/readme.md

 - By Christian Alquisada - 2023

 - If there is any questions or concerns, please feel free to message me!
+- Disclaimer: This is not for profit or any means of that kind, this is simply for school and educational purposes!